pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/binary_package_naming_guidelines.rst

 Version Number
 ^^^^^^^^^^^^^^

-Beside the package name, the version number exists.
+Next to the package name, the version number exists.
 This version number should be same with the upstream version.
 This information includes in pspec.xml file under <History> tag with <Version>versionno</Version> format.